privong/papers-in-markdown/aastex62/demo.md

 A variant of this filter is included as `aastex62/filters/acknowledgments.lua` in the template distribution and similar filters are included for the MNRAS and A&A templates.
 It can is included by adding the `--lua-filter=` command-line argument to `pandoc`.
-This filer be easily extended to other output formats, including HTML.
+This filer be easily extended to generate acknowledgement sections for other output formats, including HTML.

 Generally, creation of filters would be more broadly useful in automating the conversion of Markdown files into journal-compatible \TeX.
 An opportunity for this is to write a filter that takes the Markdown "simple table" format and converts it into an \aastex\ `deluxetable`.